2019-20 Artists-in-Residence: JACK Quartet, Nathalie Joachim and Rob Kapilow

 “The Artists-in-Residence are as multi-faceted as Kaufman Music Center, a unique musical ecosystem where audiences and learners of all ages and backgrounds can connect with music on stage and in the classroom,” says KMC Executive Director Kate Sheeran.
 “We’re thrilled that our students – the musical leaders of tomorrow – will have unparalleled opportunities to work with these forward-looking artists, who are also outstanding educators, as mentors and role models.”

 This season, JACK Quartet will be the Resident Quartet of Face the Music, and will also coach and perform at SMS.
-KMC will serve as home base for JACK’s Fulcrum Project, a new initiative that will help support a more equitable musical landscape by commissioning six artists each year from communities underrepresented in classical music.
-JACK and KMC students will participate in workshops and performances throughout the year, including works by selected Fulcrum artists at Kaufman Music Center’s Ecstatic Music series in Merkin Hall next spring.
+KMC will serve as home base for the JACK Studio Project, a new initiative that will help support a more equitable musical landscape by commissioning six artists each year from communities underrepresented in classical music.
+JACK and KMC students will participate in workshops and performances throughout the year, including works by selected JACK Studio artists at Kaufman Music Center’s Ecstatic Music series in Merkin Hall next spring.

 In addition to flute, composition and chamber music masterclasses, Nathalie Joachim will lead an extensive creative collaboration experience with SMS and LMS students culminating with the performance of new works co-created with the students.
 She will perform Fanm d’Ayiti (Women of Haiti), an evening-length work for voice, flute, string quartet and electronics celebrating some of Haiti’s most iconic yet underrepresented female artists, with Spektral Quartet as part of Kaufman Music Center’s Ecstatic Music series at Merkin Hall on October 26.
 In February, her work with Face the Music will culminate in a performance of new arrangements of the Fanm d’Ayiti project at National Sawdust on February 10.